 Her Majesty's Revenue and Customs (HMRC) in the UK collect taxes in general and helps families and individuals with targeted financial support.
 But besides these responsibilities, another important responsibility is to work with the FCA to investigate money laundering crimes.
-HMRC has some legislation put forward to combating financial crimes.
+HM Revenue and Customs have some legislation put forward to combating financial crimes.
 HMRC's aim in these regulations is to reduce AML threats in the UK.

-HMRC is the UK's tax and customs authority.
+HM Revenue and Customs is the UK's tax and customs authority.
 HMRC's most important goal and responsibility in the UK are to collect money paid for public services and become a targeted financial supporter of families or individuals.
 HMRC is an impartial and effective authority.
-HMRC is responsible for a lot of things in the UK.
+HM Revenue and Customs are responsible for a lot of things in the UK.
 For example, income tax, capital gains tax, oil income taxes, environmental taxes, excise taxes, national insurance.
 HMRC has three strategic goals among its pioneers.
 To explain, they are collecting income due, converting taxes and payments for customers, and designing a professional and efficient organization.

-Apart from all such responsibilities and goals, HMRC also has a responsibility to study FCA to investigate money laundering crimes.
+Apart from all such responsibilities and goals, HM Revenue also has a responsibility to study FCA to investigate money laundering crimes.
 Businesses that are required to comply with the Money Laundering Regulations in the UK have to be supported by authority, and these businesses have to also register with HMRC.
-There are a number of regulations that HMRC has issued to combat financial crimes, and these regulations also include anti-money laundering legislation in businesses.
+There are a number of regulations that HM Revenue has issued to combat financial crimes, and these regulations also include anti-money laundering legislation in businesses.

-The regulations established by HMRC to anti-money laundering apply to some institutions in the UK.
-In the UK, businesses have to decide whether they are required to comply with HMRC regulations and register with HMRC.
+The regulations established by HM Revenue and Customs to anti-money laundering apply to some institutions in the UK.
+In the UK, businesses have to decide whether they are required to comply with HM Revenue and Customs regulations and register with HM Revenue and Customs.
 Thus, they are subject to regulations and are audited regularly.
 Especially in the UK, seven sectors have to comply with HMRC to be regulated.
-However, businesses are not required to register with the HMRC if they are supervisory by the FCA or supervisory authority.
+However, businesses are not required to register with the HM Revenue if they are supervisory by The Financial Conduct Authority or supervisory authority.
 Here are sectors supervised by HMRC:

 Businesses covered by HMRC's Money Laundering Regulations are required to fulfill certain responsibilities.
 Chief among these responsibilities is to perform "Customer Due Diligence" measures to check whether the customers are who they say they are and perform a risk assessment.
 In addition to these, businesses have to have internal control and monitoring systems.
 The nature of the controls to be performed may differ in each business.
 The nature of these controls varies according to the number of customers, the number and type of services, and the size of the business.